ma3u/azm-alz-min/README.md

 Based on the [LinkedIn article](https://www.linkedin.com/pulse/ai-powered-gitops-azure-landing-zones-verified-matthias-buchhorn-roth-hqlke/?trackingId=28d0MXV%2Bux4OpZszqzWQxw%3D%3D), this demonstrates modern infrastructure patterns that enterprise teams can adopt immediately.

+> **📋 Repository Update (Sept 2025)**: This repository has been reorganized for better structure and usability.
+Documentation moved from nested folders to `docs/`, deployment reports now include interactive HTML dashboards in `deployment-reports/`, and production-ready templates are consolidated in `blueprints/` with development work in `infra/`.
+All links have been updated accordingly.

 ## 📋 Table of Contents

 - [⚡ Quick Start - Choose Your Path](#-quick-start---choose-your-path)